A Patriot Builds Where He Camped

 - Go back to Sand Hill School Road, and turn right.

 - Drive 0.4 miles to Sand Hill Road, and turn right.

-- Drive 0.4 miles again to a utility pullout on the left.
+- Drive 0.4 miles again until you see a large stone monument on the left.

-The bridge to your right, farther down Sand Hill Road, crosses Hominy Creek.
+The bridge downhill, farther down Sand Hill Road, crosses Hominy Creek.
 The Rutherford Campaign was following it, and thus passed over or near this ground both coming and going.